hanzhou925/hanzhou925.github.io/_pages/aboutme.md

 ---

-I am Han Zhou who has recently graduated from Shanghai Jiao Tong University with Bachelor of Arts.
-Despite my major in German Languages and Literatures, I have developed strong theoretical and experimental skills through several research projects in psycholinguistics.
+I am Han Zhou who has recently graduated from Shanghai Jiao Tong University with BA in German, and now a prospective MSc student at UCL, majoring in Language Science in Neuroscience, Language & Communication.

 During my undergraduate study, I have conducted two research projects in psycholinguistics.
 The first investigates the processing of subject-verb agreement among Chinese-English L2 speakers with evidence from P600, which was nominated as a national-level Undergraduate Innovation Program.
 I came up with my sencond research idea regarding real-time discourse processing and inference through questioning the journals of Hoek (2020 & 2021), and designed further eye-tracking experiments in Chinese, hoping to investigate the regulation of relative clauses on causality expectation.